BELEMMoumouni/Advanced-AI/README.md

 * O
   * When the robot is out of battery, it can not make a decision.
 So in this case, either deciding to charge or clean leads to the same state O.

+## How to run the project
+* The first file mdptp is an example to understand how work MDP ( Markov Decision Process ).
+You could check it for more details.
+* The second one is all about described above and to run it, you need to be install :
+  * mdptoolbox.
+Here is how to fix it : https://pymdptoolbox.readthedocs.io/en/latest/index.html
+  * all python extensions such as numpy